oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams-slack-sendmsg/prepare-adb-sendmsg.md

     ![Open ADB](./images/csv-result.png "")

-5. To get your query results in `json` format, substitute previously specified parameters in step 1.
+5. To get your query results in `json` format, substitute specified parameters in step 1.
 Copy and paste the following code into your SQL Worksheet,and then click the **Run Script (F5)**.

     ```
      <copy>